Project team

 Contact Prof Taylor

-Jeremy E. Taylor is a professor of modern history at the University of Nottingham and is a cultural historian of East and Southeast Asia.
+Jeremy E. Taylor is a professor of modern history at University of Nottingham and is a cultural historian of East and Southeast Asia.
 He is a graduate of the University of Sydney and the Australian National University.
-He has written two monographs, edited four volumes and authored over thirty journal articles and chapters on various aspects of cultural, social and visual history in the Chinese-speaking world.
+He has written two monographs, edited four volumes and authored over 30 journal articles and chapters on various aspects of cultural, social and visual history in the Chinese-speaking world.
 His work has been supported by the European Research Council, the British Academy and the Chiang Ching-kuo Foundation, amongst other funders.

 Dr Jenifer Chao (Project Co-Lead), De Montfort University